Little Bear Ridge Road: Origins

 Commissioned by Steppenwolf Theatre Company as a vehicle for Laurie Metcalf's return to her hometown theater, the play was workshopped at Steppenwolf in Chicago, Illinois in 2023.
 It won the 2024 Jeff Award for New Work.

 Hunter stated that his initial point of inspiration for Little Bear Ridge Road was to write a play about people watching television, and that the pandemic setting was only added once he started writing the play in 2023, reflecting how "we all retreated to our screens" when the COVID-19 pandemic began.

 According to Hunter, he decided to focus on the relationship between an aunt and nephew mourning a patriarch, as opposed to that of a mother and son, because "I've never really seen this relationship explored specifically in a play."
-He stated that specificity of Sarah and Ethan's relationship "could be really close, or almost strangers."
+He stated that the specificity of Sarah and Ethan's relationship "could be really close, or almost strangers."

 Staging

 The play had its world premiere at Steppenwolf Theatre Company.
 The cast, directed by Joe Mantello, included Laurie Metcalf as Sarah and Micah Stock as Ethan.
 The set was designed by Scott Pask, costumes by Jessica Pabst, lighting by Heather Gilbert, sound by Mikhail Fiksel, dramaturgy by John M. Baker, and casting by JC Clementz.

-Joe Mantello directed a 2025 Broadway production with Laurie Metcalf returning as Sarah.
+Joe Mantello directed a 2025 Broadway production with Metcalf and Stock returning.
 Previews began on October 7, 2025, and opening night was October 30.
-Scott Rudin and Barry Diller are producing, a controversial decision after reports of past abusive behavior from Rudin.
+Scott Rudin and Barry Diller were the producers, a controversial decision after reports of past abusive behavior from Rudin.
+The production closed on December 21, 2025, citing financial reasons.
+The week after opening, box office receipts peaked at $528,181 and then slowly declined to $422,091 in mid-December 2025.
+At that point, only 68 percent of seats were filled.
+The show costs just over $500,000 per week to run in the theater.